pstroe/chartering-new-realms-2024/chapter1.md

 ```{attention} This code will fail unless langchain and Ollama are installed!
 ```
+The input prompt were varied, and the global setting for the Llama model family adapted to a few settings.
+View the appendix for the specific settings and their corresponding results.

 ## Results & Discussion

+### Llama Herd

+#### Llama 3 1B Parameters

+#### Llama 3 2B Parameters

+#### Llama 3 8B Parameters

 ### Limitations
 Problems: specific world knowledge that is needed to fill in the metadata, size of context window, computational power/resources.